freesiagaul/2024_IBM_Quantum_Challenge_Solutions/README.md

 Have fun. :)

 (I do not claim to be the official solutions for IBM Quantum, this repo is only to help out curious colleagues with my approaches.)

+IMPORTANT:
+IF RUNNING THESE ON YOUR SYSTEM, DOWNLOAD THE DATASETS, SCRIPTS AND EXTRA MATERIALS (like birds.csv or utils.py) FROM <a href="https://github.com/qiskit-community/ibm-quantum-challenge-2024/tree/main">THESE BEAUTIFUL DEVELOPERS!.</a>